kercre123/vector-web-setup-bat/README.md

 ## macOS

-Open a terminal and run `open -a /Applications/Google\ Chrome .app --args --app=https://wire.my.to:444 --disable-web-security --enable-experimental-web-platform-features --user-data-dir=/tmp/VectorSetup`.
+Open a terminal and run `open -a /Applications/Google\ Chrome.app --args --app=https://wire.my.to:444 --disable-web-security --enable-experimental-web-platform-features --user-data-dir=/tmp/VectorSetup`.
 If it asks to be default browser, uncheck it and press X.

 ## Linux